Correcting for finite statistics effects in a quantum steering experiment

-Our protocols, the non-signalling algorithm and the adapted steering robustness, require minimal assumptions about either parties measurements and address signalling that arises from finite statistics-- an omnipresent challenge in all experiments.
-On the one hand, removing the constraint of full tomography on the trusted party allows us to present optimised inequalities based solely on correlations, hence bringing our method closer to Bell non-locality tests, while retaining the loss and noise robustness of steering protocols.
-These are the challenges that have to be addressed in order to bring quantum networks to reality and our work will advance the field of entanglement distribution in quantum networks.
-Furthermore, our non-signalling algorithm is a semidefinite programming based method for fitting data into a quantum model.
-Albeit the method here is presented only for quantum steering, it is directly adaptable to quantum state estimation and quantum algorithms~\cite{philip2023}.
-We expect that such a convex-geometric linear method can be favorable over distance-based and entropy-based methods in terms of computational efficiency and will contribute to the emerging field of finite statistics in quantum networks.
-Overall, the potential for using experimental techniques to explore non-signalling quantum networks is an exciting area of research with many possible applications in quantum information processing~\cite{lee2018} and other fields~\cite{barrett2005,acin2006}.
+Additionally, our protocols require minimal assumptions about either party's measurements.
+On one hand, removing the constraint of full tomography on the trusted party allows us to present optimised inequalities based solely on correlations.
+On the other hand, we retain the loss and noise robustness of steering protocols.
+Furthermore, our NSMA is an SDP based method for fitting data into a quantum model.
+Albeit the method here is presented for quantum steering, it is directly adaptable to quantum state estimation and quantum algorithms~\cite{philip2023}.
+We expect that such a convex-geometric linear method can be favourable over distance-based and entropy-based methods in terms of computational efficiency and will contribute to the emerging field of finite statistics in quantum networks.
+Overall, the potential for using experimental techniques to explore the effects of finite statistics is an exciting area of research with many possible applications in quantum information processing~\cite{lee2018} and other fields~\cite{barrett2005,acin2006}.